Greedy-like bases for sequences with gaps: -partially greedy and -strong partially greedy bases

 \section{$\n$-partially greedy and $\n$-strong partially greedy bases}

-The results of \cite{O2015}, Proposition~\ref{uncon} and Lemmas~\ref{lemmasemigreedynsemigreedy} and~\ref{lemmastronger} show that some of the known properties that lie between that of being quasi-greedy and greedy are equivalent to their counterparts for sequences with gaps.
-This suggests the question of whether one can find, amongst the properties generally studied in connection to the TGA, one or more for which this is not the case, so that one can obtain a new class of bases with the property that the rate of convergence of the TGA and WTGA with gaps is improved with respect to that of $\n$-$t$-quasi-greedy bases. \\ It turns out that the properties of being partially greedy and strong partially greedy - which are equivalent for Schauder bases, as are their counterparts for sequences with gaps - meet the criteria.
-The first one of these properties was introduced in \cite{DKKT} for Schauder bases, whereas the second one was introduced in \cite{BBL} (and recently considered in the context of quasi-Banach spaces in \cite{B}) in order to facilitate the extension of the notion of partial greediness to the context of Markushevich bases.
-The main purposes of this section are to extend the concepts of partially greedy and strong partially greedy bases to our context, study some of their basic properties and their relations to some well-known properties and their natural extensions, and characterize the sequences $\n$ for which there are bases that are $\n$-(strong) partially greedy but not partially greedy.
+The results of \cite{O2015}, Proposition~\ref{uncon} and Lemmas~\ref{lemmasemigreedynsemigreedy} and~\ref{lemmastronger} show that some of the known properties that lie between that of being quasi-greedy and greedy are equivalent to their counterparts for sequences with gaps (note that the semi-greedy property lies between them only for Markushevich bases).
+This suggests the question of whether one can find, amongst the properties generally studied in connection to the TGA, one or more for which this is not the case, so that one can obtain a new class of bases with the property that the rate of convergence of the TGA and WTGA with gaps is improved with respect to that of $\n$-$t$-quasi-greedy bases. \\ It turns out that the properties of being partially greedy and strong partially greedy meet the criteria.
+The first one of these properties was introduced in \cite{DKKT} for Schauder bases, whereas the second one was introduced in \cite{BBL} (and recently considered in the context of quasi-Banach spaces in \cite{B}) in order to facilitate the extension of the notion of partial greediness to the framework of Markushevich bases.
+The main purposes of this section are to extend the concepts of partially greedy and strong partially greedy bases to our context, study some of their basic properties and their relations to some well-known properties and their natural extensions, characterize the sequences $\n$ for which there are bases that are $\n$-(strong) partially greedy but not partially greedy, and establish the existence of $\n$-partially greedy bases with some properties of interest.
 We begin with the central definitions, where we also follow \cite{O2015} in extending the notions from the TGA to the WTGA.